nabto/edge-device-webrtc/README.md

 A user of the NabtoWebRTC libraries is in charge of defining which 3rdparty libraries and their versions which the NabtoWebRTC libraries should use.
-Often such decisions is handled by a package manager such as apt, vcpkg, etc.
+Often such decisions is handled by a package manager such as apt, `vcpkg`, etc.

 Depending on the configuration of the NabtoWebRTCSDK the following third party libraries is needed: